the-turing-way/the-turing-way/book/website/foreword/governance.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WzzfaSQQL1w?si=76j7P-MFJbfGWgLQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+(_This is a recording from the first public Community Forum hosted in February 2024.
+Modelled off a political town hall event, these online sessions are an opportunity to better understand activities across the project and how decisions are made.
+Our aim is to leverage the expertise across our community, and we explicitly invite you to review our processes and recommend improvements._)

-Irrespective of how deeply one would like to engage in _The Turing Way_, we have created roles and opportunities for participation, skill building and pathways to leadership.
+Irrespective of how deeply one would like to engage in _The Turing Way_, we have roles and opportunities for different levels of participation, skill building and pathways to leadership.
 We discuss these roles and opportunities, so that you can identify the best level of engagement for yourself in the project and our community.

 We want to ensure that all roles are recognised and valued in _The Turing Way_.
 Therefore, from the onset, we have worked to define these different paths for engagement, support and acknowledgement for community members in _The Turing Way_.
 You can read the details in our community handbook in the [acknowledging contributors](https://the-turing-way.netlify.app/community-handbook/acknowledgement) chapter.

-### 1. Community Level (short overview)
+## 1. Community Level

 This level encompasses all members of *The Turing Way* community, both longstanding and new.
 Members may have made contributions to the book, participated in an event or simply engaged as book users, social media followers, Slack Workspace members or as independent advocates of _The Turing Way_.